phuckhan123/BTL_OOP/README.md

 **Used in:** `LevelFactory.java`

-**Purpose**:The Factory Pattern helps create objects without exposing the creation logic to the client.
+**Purpose:**:The Factory Pattern helps create objects without exposing the creation logic to the client.
 It lets you produce different types of objects using a common interface, making the code easier to maintain, extend, and modify.

 ---